 Tackorama was started a long time ago as a one man effort to show that vulgarity mixed with style is a potent combination.
-It still is a one man effort, now with a website, and few other things.
+It still is a one man effort, now with an increasing number of video games.

 Tackorama is now a limited company, yes, an offical UK registered company.
 Things have become more serious, at least on the surface.

 Leave aside all the semantics and technicalities about who defines good taste and just look around you and what is in your life at the moment.
 Are the walls to your home or office clinically smooth?
 Do all your magazines have neutral colours, plain typefaces and elegantly lit photographs?
 Is your musical library only full of bands/songs that you can say out loud to a stranger?

 If the answer is yes, then I would venture a bold assertion: despite the surface good taste in your life, you have nothing that would mark you as interesting or fun.
 Good taste has only offered you un-challengeing, non-offensive products, the very worst that modern companies can offer.
 Good taste has denied you the comic, the daring, the hypnotic lure of the stylishly vulgar.